pbs-assess/git-course/README.md

 	  git fetch cgrandin                <Fetch changes that cgrandin has made>
 	  git merge cgrandin/master         <Merge the fetched changes with your local repository>
 	  git merge c<TAB>                  <This will auto-complete the above command (if unique)>
-      git push                          <Remember to push after doing a merge, then check the Network Graph>
+      git push                          <Remember to push after doing a merge, then check Network Graph>

 Other useful commands are: